← All Work

 Listen to Behavior, Not Hype

-• I mapped language patterns into 6 wellness dimensions: physical, mental, spiritual, emotional, social, environmental
+• I mapped language patterns into 6 wellness dimensions: physical, mental, spiritual, emotional, social, and environmental

-• I found a recurring behavior: travelers describe goals in human terms, but providers market in category terms
+• I identified a repeated mismatch: travelers describe goals in personal, emotional terms, while providers market programs in operational categories

-• I published the findings in IEEE ICSEC 2024
+• I validated these findings academically and published them in IEEE ICSEC 2024

 Solution & Build